-Today’s Surname Saturday: the birth and baptism of Anna Schumann, my great-grandmother.
+Today’s post is about finding the birth and baptism of Anna Schumann,

-The same wonderful roll of microfilmed parish registers had the names, birth and baptism dates of her three siblings, the names of her parents, and more, were also found on the same roll of now digitized microfilm.
+The names, birth and baptism dates of her three siblings, the names of her parents, and more, were also found on the same roll of now digitized microfilm.

 1. Her name was Anna.